weijiawu/BOVText-Benchmark/README.md

 ## Tasks and Metrics
 The proposed MOVText support four task(text detection, recognition, tracking, spotting), but mainly includes two tasks:
+-  Video Frames Detection.
+-  Video Frames Recognition.
 -  Video Text Tracking.
 -  End to End Text Spotting in Videos.

 MOTP (Multiple Object Tracking Precision)[1], MOTA (Multiple Object Tracking Accuracy) and IDF1[3,4] as the three important metrics are used to evaluate task1 (text tracking) for MMVText.
 In particular, we make use of the publicly available py-motmetrics library (https://github.com/cheind/py-motmetrics) for the establishment of the evaluation metric.

+Word recognition evaluation is case-insensitive, and accent-insensitive.
+The transcription '###' or "#1" is special, as it is used to define text areas that are unreadable.
+During the evaluation, such areas will not be taken into account: a method will not be penalised if it does not detect these words, while a method that detects them will not get any better score.
 The evluation guidance coming soon...

 ## Ground Truth (GT) Format and Downloads